 Multiple fundholders partnering with the Foundation stepped in and contributed over $100,000 to help secure the necessary funding to make the Winter Safe Space a reality.

-“We are both inspired by and grateful for fundholders who invest in our communities,” said Jeremy Wells, vice president of Philanthropic Services at the Foundations.
+“We are both inspired by and grateful for fundholders who invest in our communities,” said Jeremy Wells, senior vice president of Philanthropic Services at the Foundation.
 “The funding of the Winter Safe Space is just one example of the incredible impact that is possible because of strong and nimble partnerships between passionate donors and community foundations.”

 Since February 2018, the work of this partnership has resulted in outreach workers engaging with more than 900 individuals, housing 19 people and enrolling more than 60 others into case management services, meaning they are in the process of finding housing.
 The group is also working to develop systemic solutions to homelessness, including increasing the affordable housing supply, reducing barriers that prevent people experiencing homelessness from getting housing, and providing long-term support to help prevent people from becoming homeless in the first place.

 Contact us to learn more about how you can partner with the Foundations to support your neighbors experiencing homelessness.